 Marinara Sauce Instructions

-If you want to make homemade sauce, start preparing in advance.
+If you want to make homemade sauce, start preparing it in advance.

 In a small saucepan, add olive oil and a minced clove of garlic.
 Sautè for a minute, then add the tomato purée, a half glass of water, and a handful of basil leaves.
 You can also use dried basil or frozen basil.